-Hammer toes are contractions of the toe joints that causes a permanently bent or flexed position in the toe.
+Hammer toes are contractions of the toe caused by a muscular imbalance in the foot where the tendons on the bottom of the foot over power the tendons on the top of the foot.
+As the toes contract they may become permanently bent in a flexed position.
 This deformity often causes pain when wearing closed toe shoes when the bent toe begins to rub against the top of the shoe.
 The friction can cause a corn to develop.

 Several different things can cause hammer toes:

-Dr. Cunha at Gotham Footcare starts by correcting faulty foot mechanics that cause the hammertoe to develop.
+Here at Gotham Footcare, we start by correcting faulty foot mechanics that cause the hammertoe to develop.
 The emphasis is also on relieving painful symptoms through anti-inflammatory medications and through relieving the pressure caused from the shoe.
 Early treatment focuses on conservative methods such as converting from a pointed-toe low toe box shoe to wider, high toe box shoes can alleviate the pressure.

 Surgery can become necessary if conservative measures fail to control the symptoms.
-Hammer toe surgery is usually performed as an outpatient procedure, under monitored IV anesthesia.
-A variety of factors will determine the specific type of surgery necessary.
-These factors include the patient's age, weight, bone quality, and severity of deformity.
-The main goal of hammer toe surgery is to relieve the pain associated with the deformity.
-There are many surgical procedures to correct deformities from hammer toes, and the surgeons at Gotham Footcare are exceptionally trained to ensure that the selection criteria are thoroughly evaluated.
+Gotham Footcare’s main goal of hammer toe surgery is to relieve the pain associated with the deformity and correct the position of the toe.
+Hammertoe surgery is performed as an outpatient procedure, under monitored IV anesthesia.
 A typical surgery aims to remove the hammertoe, to realign the bones that make up the toe, and to balance the forces so the deformity does not return.
+There are many different surgical techniques to correct hammer toe deformities that depend on the severity of the cause of the hammertoe.
+The surgeons at Gotham Footcare are exceptionally trained to thoroughly evaluate the biomechanical nature of the hammertoe deformity to properly correct the condition.
 As always, care post-surgery is very important, and at Gotham Footcare we are equally focused on helping with a speedy recovery.
 Many hammer toe surgeries require three to four weeks in a post-operative boot or shoe.